 Enforcing a money judgement by taking possession of assets

-You can also look to take control of certain assets and sell them to raise funds to enforce a money judgement.
-This is also a very popular method of enforcement a judgement as it is relatively cheap and easy.
+You can also look to take control of certain assets and sell them to raise funds to enforce a monetary judgement.
+This is also a very popular method of enforcing a judgement as it is relatively cheap and easy.

 It requires the issue of a court document which commands an enforcement officer to seize and sell a judgement debtor’s goods to raise funds to satisfy the debt.
 The procedure is simple and straightforward, but the main downside is whether the debtor actually has any goods to sell.